A variation on the Insufferable Genius

 - Jeeves and Wooster: Jeeves is quieter and less outwardly arrogant than typical examples, but he's The Ace and a Servile Snarker.
 Bertie and his Upper-Class Twit friends worship the ground he walks on.
 In the TV series, he's even more overtly snarky.

-- Angel.
+- Angel: Angel.
 He's overall moody and brooding but has frequently shown a dark sarcasm and taunting, snarky behavior to those he disliked.

 - Blake's 7: Kerr Avon.
 Not so big on the tall part, especially when compared with the likes of Blake or Gan, but he makes up for it with a triple helping of snark.